pagesource/universal-react/README.md

 - **Documentation:** Generates code documentation with ESDocs.
 - **Git Hooks:** Pre-commit, Pre-push and pre-publish using Husky.
 - **Unit testing framework:** with Jest and Enzyme.
-- Babel 7 to transpiling javascript and releasing them as ESModules.
 - **Theme and Styling:** with Styled Components.
+- **Next.js:** to render react application server side and more.
+- **PWA:** application.
+- **Dynamic Authoring:** of pages with headless CMS.

-## Dependencies
+## Main Technology Dependencies

-1. react
+1. React
-2. next.js
+2. Next.js
-3. redux
+3. Redux
+4. Node.js

 ## Installation

-Dependencies should be installed using the yarn command line tools.
+Fork the repository & install dependencies using the yarn/npm command line tools.

 ```sh
 yarn install